bassanilab/NewAnce/README.md

  -wP,--write2ParamFile <arg>        Filename where parameters should to written.
 ```

-These comand line optione are now discussed in more detail:
+The comand line options in more detail:

 ```
 -coD,--cometPsmDir <arg>           Comet psm root directory (required)